reanahub/docs.reana.io/docs/administration/configuration/configuring-cluster-ingress/index.md

 If you would like to manually manage Ingresses, you should set `ingress.enabled` to false to disable the automatic creation of the Ingresses mentioned above.
 You may also want to disable the internal Traefik instance by setting `traefik.enabled` to false.
+Note that, when users open interactive sessions, REANA also creates dynamic Ingresses whose annotations can be customized with the `ingress.annotations` Helm value.

 Your custom Ingress must redirect all the requests to `/api` and `/oauth` to the `<helm-release-prefix>-server` Service, while all the rest should be sent to `<helm-release-prefix>-ui`.
 You can find an example of custom Ingress below.